-- 18. If financial reporting standards established by an authorized or recognized standards setting organization are supplemented by law or regulation, the auditor shall determine whether there are any conflicts between the financial reporting standards and the additional requirements.
+- 18. If financial reporting standards established by an authorised or recognised standards setting organisation are supplemented by law or regulation, the auditor shall determine whether there are any conflicts between the financial reporting standards and the additional requirements.
 If such conflicts exist, the auditor shall discuss with management the nature of the additional requirements and shall agree whether: - (a) The additional requirements can be met through additional disclosures in the financial statements; or - (b) The description of the applicable financial reporting framework in the financial statements can be amended accordingly.

-If neither of the above actions is possible, the auditor shall determine whether it will be necessary to modify the auditor's opinion in accordance with SSA 705.3 (Ref: Para.
-A34)
+If neither of the above actions is possible, the auditor shall determine whether it will be necessary to modify the auditor's opinion in accordance with SSA 705 (Revised).
+(Ref: Para.
+A35)